airbytehq/airbyte/airbyte-integrations/connectors/source-facebook-marketing-api-singer/README.md

 ## Local development
 ### Prerequisites
+**To iterate on this connector, make sure to complete this prerequisites section.**

 #### Build & Activate Virtual Environment
 First, build the module by running the following from the `airbyte` project root directory:
 ```